 Upon learning that our website has a low page speed, we decided to start the page speed optimization project.
-We gathered the teams involved and came up with a strategy on how we’re going to tackle the issue.
+We gathered our web design and development team and SEO specialists to come up with a strategy on how we’re going to tackle the issue.

 - Time to first byte – the amount of time it takes for the browser to receive the first byte of information from the site server;